Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/README.md

 	_Default connection_

 1. Configure the **GeekQuiz** web site to support [Publishing with Git](https://azure.microsoft.com/documentation/articles/web-sites-publish-source-control/) and push the duplicate of the begin solution to the remote repository.
-1. Leave the Azure Preview Portal in a separate browser window/tab.
+1. Leave the Azure Portal in a separate browser window/tab.
 1. Navigate to the created site and register an account.
 1. Open Visual Studio 2015.
 1. Open the **GeekQuiz.sln** solution located under **source\begin**.